Key West has a lot of off-beat charms, but one of my favorites has always been the chickens, dubbed gypsy chickens by

 To get rid of nuisance chickens, residents can borrow a trap from the wildlife center and bring the captured fowl there.
 The chickens are fed and cared for, getting fat and healthy, Coontz said.
 (There are so many chickens in Key West that there is currently a waiting list to borrow a trap.)

-One sign of how many chickens roam Key West: The wildlife center relocates close to 1,500 a year, Coontz said.
+The wildlife center relocates more than a thousand chickens a year, Coontz said.
 And they’re still everywhere.

 If you don’t see enough chickens on the streets of Key West, you can visit the Key West Wildlife Center, where dozens are caged awaiting transport, along with a variety of injured wildlife receiving care.

-While you’re there, stop by two other free attractions in Key West, which are across the street from it on the Atlantic Ocean.(Both are included in our guide to free things to do in Key West.)
+While you’re at the wildlife center, stop by two other free attractions in Key West, which are across the street from it on the Atlantic Ocean.(Both are included in our guide to free things to do in Key West.)

 - The botanic gardens created by the Key West Garden Club in the picturesque remains of a Civil War fort, the Martello Tower.
 Folks on TripAdvisor ranks it highly.
 It’s a serene, tropical spot with a spectacular view of the Atlantic.